Neoteroi/Torino/README.md

 * Ability to run the application in a Docker container, requiring only a Storage Account (Express mode)
 * A single page application front-end built using modern technologies:
-  TypeScript, HTML5, SASS, React; offering folders view, features to display pictures, play MP3s and videos
+  TypeScript, HTML5, SASS, React; offering folders view, a photo gallery implemented with PhotoSwipe, features to display pictures, play MP3s and videos
 * A clean API offering OpenAPI Documentation and supporting OpenID Connect
 * CI/CD automation using GitHub Workflows, reusable workflows and a branch strategy to handle multiple environments